 In the Beehive State, we know how to deliver the sugar fix you’re searching for.
 From homemade fudge to please any chocoholic, to the very best in foreign candies, Utah is home to some seriously delicious, handcrafted sweets.
-Here are the nine best candy stores in the state.
+Here are the seven best candy stores in the state.

 Blickenstaff’s may be a toy store, but what is the fun of playing with toys if there is no candy?
 With retro American candy, European candy, and candy bulk bins, Blickenstaff’s is sure to have the candy from your childhood that you’re looking for.